|Nutrition Facts (per serving)|

 1/2 teaspoon kosher salt

 Preheat oven to 375 F. Butter or coat a 9x13-inch baking pan with cooking spray.

-Prepare apples.
-Place in a large bowl and add 1 teaspoon of the vanilla extract, juice, granulated sugar, and arrowroot powder or cornstarch.
+Place apples in a large bowl and add 1 teaspoon of the vanilla extract, juice or cider, granulated sugar, and arrowroot powder or cornstarch.
 Stir to thoroughly coat apples.

-In a separate bowl, combine the gluten-free all-purpose baking mix, gluten-free oats, brown cane sugar, cinnamon, and salt to make the crumble mixture.
+Combine gluten-free all-purpose baking mix, gluten-free oats, brown cane sugar, cinnamon, and salt in a separate bowl to make crumble mixture.

 Add melted butter and remaining teaspoon vanilla extract.
 Stir to blend mixture.

 Spoon apples into prepared baking pan.
 Sprinkle crumble mixture evenly over apples.

-Remove foil and bake additional 30 minutes, or until the top is golden and bubbling.
+Remove foil and bake additional 30 minutes, or until top is golden and bubbling.